DoubleYouC/Bethini-Pie-Performance-INI-Editor/README.md

 ## About
 Bethini Pie is an INI editor designed to allow advanced customization of game configuration settings.

+## Command-line Options

+`--noBackups` - does not create any backup files or directories

 ## Ressources
 - Official Download Page on Nexus Mods: https://www.nexusmods.com/site/mods/631/
 - Bethini Support on STEP Forums: https://stepmodifications.org/forum/forum/200-bethini-support/